tableau/extensions-api/docs/trex_getstarted.md

 ## What's next?

-- For more information about how you can use Extensions API, go look at the [Samples](https://github.com/tableau/extensions-api/tree/master/Samples/) or follow the [Tutorial](https://github.com/tableau/extensions-api/tree/master/Tutorial) and learn how to build a dashboard extension, step by step.
+- For more information about how you can use Extensions API, go look at the [Samples (GitHub)](https://github.com/tableau/extensions-api/tree/master/Samples/), or follow the [Tutorial (GitHub)](https://github.com/tableau/extensions-api/tree/master/Tutorial) and learn how to build a dashboard extension, step by step.
+If you downloaded or cloned the repository, look in the `Samples` and `Tutorial` folder on your computer.

 - For general information about creating Tableau extensions, see [Creating a Tableau Extension]({{site.baseurl}}/docs/trex_create.html).
 - To get familiar with the programming interface for the Extensions API, see the <a href="{{site.baseurl}}/docs/index.html" target="_blank">API Reference</a>.

-For more information about how you can use dashboard extensions, see the [ReactJs](https://github.com/tableau/ProjectFrelard/tree/master/Examples/ReactJs) examples or the [HelloFrelard](https://github.com/tableau/ProjectFrelard/tree/master/Examples/HelloFrelard) example.

 For information about debugging your extension, see [Remote Debugging of JavaScript and HTML]({{site.baseurl}}/docs/trex_debugging.html).